Electravia: History

 By 2014 the company was producing a range of electric aircraft engines, including the Electravia GMPE 102, Electravia GMPE 104 and the Electravia GMPE 205.

 Electravia also produced a number of electric-powered ultralight trike designs, including the Electravia Electro Trike and the Electravia Monotrace-E, which was based on the AEF Monotrace.

 In 2014, the company decided to stop making electric motors to focus on the design of carbon fibre propellers.

 On 9 July 2015, the electric MC15E CriCri E-Cristaline became the first electric aircraft to cross the English Channel.

 By 2019, the propeller market for paramotors represented 40% of the company's sales.
 The company sold 4,500 models in over 80 countries.

-Originally E-Props propeller usage was restricted to visual flight rules conditions by the manufacturer, but this restriction was rescinded in a new edition of the Instruction and Service Manual issued in 2020.
-This edition replaced the earlier limitation with a warning stating "E-PROPS propellers are not 'certified' propellers: they are not compliant with aeronautical standard as AESA or FAA.
-However, they are compliant with the ASTM F2506-13 (LSA).
-Their use is the sole responsibility of the owner / pilot of the aircraft.
-The user admits knowing and accepting the risks of using such propellers, and admits knowing that his engine could stop abruptly."
+At the end of 2021, Electravia began the process of certifying the company and its propellers in accordance with EASA standards (DOA / CS-P / PART 21G).

+On March 2, 2023, EASA validated E-Props' first certified propeller: Type Certificate No. EASA P.512, model E-Props EPGU3.

 By 2021, the company had 40 aeronautical engineers and technicians and was producing 45,000 propeller blades per year and had started work to certify its propellers and production methods to European Union Aviation Safety Agency standards (DOA / CS-P / PART 21G).

 As of 2022, E-Props propellers are fitted to 220 different light aircraft and microlight models and 150 brands of paramotors.
 The company works directly with 35 major aircraft and microlight manufacturers to design its products.
-It exports 87% of its propeller production to 80 different countries.
+It exports 87% of its propeller production to 80 countries.